 Retailers who offer a personalised experience and innovatively develop their site for the ease of their customers increase customer loyalty and encourage engagement with their brand.

-With that said, the key to a personalised experience is Site Search, a crucial part of any thriving eCommerce website.
+With that said, the key to a personalised experience is your on-site search, a crucial part of any thriving eCommerce website.
 Shopping online often starts with a Google search, so why should searching for a specific item on your site be any different?

 Shoppers are 2.5 times more likely to purchase through site search interactions.
-People don’t want to spend time trawling through the whole of your site when they could use the search terms to find accurate results in seconds.
+People don’t want to spend time trawling through your whole site when they could use search terms to find accurate results in seconds.

-As experts in personalisation, we’re exploring four features of eCommerce Site Search that any forward thinking retailer should be implementing on their site.
+As experts in personalisation, we’re exploring five features of an eCommerce search that any forward thinking-retailer should be implementing on their site.

 1. Voice recognition

-Voice assisted shopping is projected to grow to $40 billion annually by 2022, and if you’re not optimising your site you risk missing out on crucial Google traffic.
-The average person can type around 40 words per minute, but can speak around 150 words per minute, which gives voice search a massive advantage when it comes to efficiency and ease of use.
-Give customers the option of speaking to your voice recognition software and let artificial intelligence do the work to match the customer with their perfect product.
+With voice assisted shopping projected to grow to $40 billion annually by 2022, give customers the option of speaking to your voice recognition software and let artificial intelligence do the work to match the customer with their perfect product.

 3. Animated placeholder text